You remember that story last week that said 600,000 evacuees from Hurricane Katrina still in hotels?

 A nominee for the Supreme Court has a lot of say over so many aspects of every one of our lives.

-We have to know what her judicial philosophy is, what she thinks, and that I can't recall a nominee who comes before us with as little a record and is saying as little, and just excuse me for this one more minute, but when in my interview with her, she refused to comment on so many things.
+And just excuse me for this one more minute, but when in my interview with her, she refused to comment on so many things.

-Uh John Roberts was far more full in his answers in my first meeting with him.
+John Roberts was far more full in his answers in my first meeting with him.

-And then that that really sums it up.
+And then that really sums it up.

 That's not the way it should be.

-Nine lawyers in Robes should not have such profound political power over all of our lives.
+Nine lawyers in robes should not have such profound political power over all of our lives.

-A quick timeout will be back and continue in just a jiffy, folks.
+We'll be back and continue in just a jiffy, folks.

 It won't be long.